Go to main content

 If I were the author, I would have liked to see more resolution in terms of the impact Atticus's defense of Tom had on the town and its residents.
 I would have also liked to see more growth and development in the characters, particularly Scout, as she continues to navigate the complexities of life in Maycomb.
 Overall, however, "To Kill a Mockingbird" is a powerful and timeless novel that is well worth reading.

-helen answered a year ago
+helen answered 2 years ago